SM Spirituality Media

 The seven principles

-Most modern exposure to Hermeticism comes through the *Kybalion*, the 1908 Three Initiates digest of the tradition into seven principles: mentalism (the All is mind), correspondence (as above, so below), vibration (everything is in motion), polarity (everything has its pair), rhythm (everything flows out and in), cause and effect, and gender.
-The principles do not exhaust the tradition, but they are the cleanest entry point in English.
+Most modern exposure to Hermeticism comes through the *Kybalion*§, the 1908 Three Initiates condensation of the tradition.
+It distils the system into seven principles: mentalism (the All is mind), correspondence (as above, so below), vibration, polarity, rhythm, cause and effect, and gender.
+The principles do not exhaust the tradition.
+They are, however, the cleanest entry point in English.

 Hermeticism is not, in its serious form, a system of magic spells.
-It is a metaphysical position about the structure of reality — that mind is primary, matter derivative, and that disciplined attention to the correspondences between the small and the large is the practical means of philosophical and ethical work.
-The Renaissance mages — Marsilio Ficino, Giordano Bruno, John Dee — read it that way; so did Isaac Newton, who wrote more on alchemy and Hermetic philosophy than on the physics for which he became famous.
+It is a metaphysical position about the structure of reality.
+Mind is primary, matter derivative.
+Disciplined attention to the correspondences between the small and the large is the practical method of philosophical and ethical work.
+The Renaissance mages — Marsilio Ficino, Giordano Bruno, John Dee — read it that way.
+So did Isaac Newton, who wrote more on alchemy and Hermetic philosophy than on the physics for which he became famous.

 Why it matters here

-Hermeticism is the bridge between Gnosticism, Kabbalah, alchemy and the modern New Thought movement that produced Wallace Wattles, Neville Goddard and Joseph Murphy.
-Its mentalism principle is the philosophical seed from which the entire Law of Attraction literature is grown.
+Hermeticism is the bridge between Gnosticism§, Kabbalah§, alchemy, and the modern New Thought§ movement.
+That movement produced Wallace Wattles, Neville Goddard, and Joseph Murphy.
+The mentalism principle is the philosophical seed from which the entire Law of Attraction§ literature grew.

 — end of entry —